11 brilliant home highlight kits to create naturally sunkissed tones at home

 What's inside home highlight kits?

-• Lightening formula: The actual dye, and sometimes even a darker dye if you're going for a reverse ombré
+• Lightening formula: The actual dye and sometimes even a darker dye if you're going for a reverse ombré with a specific kit.

-There are few different methods you could try out to apply your highlights, so we've explained each one to get you going with your color application.
+As well as different kits, there are few different methods for the actual application of your highlights.
+Below, we've explained each one to help get you going with your colour application.

-How you decide on which method to use is completely up to you—however, we have instructed which color techniques work well with each different method, so it could all be dependent on what you want your final look to be.
+How you decide on which method to use is completely up to you, but we've advised on which colour techniques work best with each different method, so this could all be down to your desired final look.

 How to use home highlight kits with foils